 Each week Orthodox Jews read one segment of the Five Books of Moses so that they can complete the entire Five Books within the course of a year.
 In last week’s Eco-Rabbi post we discussed the Jews slavery in Egypt along with Moses’ first prophecy via a burning bush.
 This week continues Moses’ fight for […]

-A modified version of this post will be presented as part of Sviva Israel’s Eco Lights Hannukah Program Ever wonder why every day of Hanukkah we add another candle?
-The Talmud explains that this disagreement goes back to the great sages Hillel and Shamai.
+Ever wonder why every day of Hanukkah we add another candle?
+The Jewish religious source the Talmud explains that this disagreement goes back to the Jewish sages Hillel and Shamai.
 Hillel explains that we add another candle every day “for the days coming” and Shamai explains that we start with eight and remove a candle […]

 When I was growing up whenever we would go to a park or on a camping trip, my parents would instill in me the importance of leaving the area where we had just been cleaner than how we had found it.
 This is probably one of the most influential ideas from my parents that has […]

 Last week, God took care of the waste in the camp.
 This week Moses hits the rock.
 The Israelites had been traveling in the desert for roughly forty years, and Miriam, the sister of Moses and Aaron, dies.
 After Miriam dies suddenly the People of Israel lack water.
 Commentaries explain that in Miriam’s merit a […]

 When attempting to incorporate new elements and habits into our life what is the best way to do this?
 If I want to be greener, how do I go about doing it?
 If I want to be friendlier, how do I add this to my life?
 In this week’s Weekly Bible segment the laws of […]

 We’ve seen how environmentalism can be applied to studies of literature, but what about Torah learning?
 While our Eco-Rabbi is one example that it’s possible to view Torah from an environmental perspective, there are other paths to environmental Torah learning blossoming all around us.